How to Clean Your Smelly Climbing Shoes? (2023 Guide)

 Wash Your Feet

 Seems like a pretty obvious one.
-But we’re suggesting you wash your feet immediately before you put your shoes on every single time.
+But we suggest you wash your feet immediately before putting your shoes on every single time.
 The cleaner your feet are when they go in, the cleaner your shoes are when they come out.
 Bacteria builds up on our skin throughout the day.
 Starting with fresh feet means there’s less of a chance for it to build up inside your shoe.

 Put Them in the Freezer